 By Troy Rector, CPA

-The lack of indirect cost recovery from Federal grants is nothing new for Not-for Profits (NFPs).
-This has been especially true for those NFPs who do not have a federally negotiated indirect cost rate, as they receive all, or predominant amounts, of Federal grants from pass-through entities.
-The Office of Management and Budget’s (OMB) Uniform Guidance now recognizes that NFPs do indeed incur indirect costs and has made available use of the de minimis rate.
+The lack of indirect cost recovery from Federal grants is nothing new for not-for profit organizations (NFPs).
+This has been especially true for those NFPs who do not have a federally negotiated indirect cost rate as they receive all, or predominant amounts, of Federal grants from pass-through entities.
+The Office of Management and Budget’s (OMB) Uniform Guidance recognizes that NFPs do indeed incur indirect costs and, when originally implemented, the Uniform Guidance makes available use of the de minimis rate.

 The de minimis rate can be charged at 10% of Modified Total Direct Costs (MTDC).
 MTDC is defined at 2 CFR 200.68 as being: